-Teaching - Applicants to St Mary's University College may require AAA grades or equivalent and there are specific A level subject combinations that must be researched.
+Teaching - Applicants to St Mary's University College may require AAB grades or equivalent and there are specific A level subject combinations that must be researched.
 In England, the A level entry requirements for teacher training courses range from ABB- BCC.
 All applicants are expected to have a grade C or higher in English, Maths and Science.
 Some institutions will favour a grade B in English and Maths.

 Nursing and Midwifery - Some competitive Nursing and Midwifery degree courses in the UK favour students with an AS or A2 Biology.
 All Nursing and Midwifery degree courses require a minimum grade C in English Language.
-All Midwifery degree courses require a grade A/B in GCSE Mathematics (QUB expect a grade B in mathematics).
+All Midwifery degree courses require a grade A/B in GCSE Mathematics (QUB expect a grade B in mathematics) and a grade B at GCSE Science.